 This manual was written for job coaches guiding people with a so-called distance to the labour market in finding and keeping paid jobs.
 It offers information regarding the contents, background and process of the MW©M so that job coaches may put the MW©M into practice in the best way possible.
 Chapter 2 provides insight into the factors measured by the MW©M and the reasons for this.
 Chapter 3 provides insight into MW©M's process of measuring and monitoring.
 The various moments for measuring are covered, as well as the people involved in the measuring process and the shaping of this process.
 Covered next are the process of monitoring, what monitoring means and how the process takes its shape.
 The input, participants and output of this process are also discussed.
-More on the role of coordinator and the application process can also be found in this chapter.
-The appendices contain a plan and a diagram describing the process, a short explanation of MW©M's background and process, a letter containing information for clients and examples of feedback and progress reports.
+More on the role of coordinator and the application process, a short explanation of MW©M's background and process, a letter containing information for clients and examples of feedback and progress reports.